 - Winston-Salem State University (NC)

-Tia McNair, Vice President, Diversity, Equity, and Student Success and Executive Director for the TRHT Campus Centers
+- Vice President for Diversity, Equity, and Student Success and Executive Director for the TRHT Campus Centers

-Dawn Whitehead, Vice President, Office of Global Citzenship for Campus, Community and Careers
+- Vice President, Office of Global Citizenship for Campus, Community, and Careers